AXA Health removes jargon to make insurance more accessible

 Providing members with clear and up-to-date information.
 Advice from nurses and counsellors will also be available 24/7.

-specialist appointment booking service (replacing Fast Track Appointment Service)
+Specialist appointment booking service (replacing Fast Track Appointment Service)

 Ensuring members can quickly find, choose, and book an appointment with a specialist.

-support for muscles, bones and joints or our muscles, bones and joints service (replacing Working Body)
+Support for muscles, bones and joints or our muscles, bones and joints service (replacing Working Body)

 Offering direct access to clinicians and consultants without a GP referral, providing faster diagnosis and treatment.

-mental health assessments and support (replacing Stronger Minds)
+Mental health assessments and support (replacing Stronger Minds)

 Providing access to mental health professionals without the need for a GP referral so that members can seek early intervention.

-ask our health professionals (replacing Ask the Expert)
+Ask our health professionals (replacing Ask the Expert)

 Members can forward health questions to a professional at any time.
 Responses will be from experienced nurses, midwives, counsellors or pharmacists, ensuring policyholders get expert advice.